The Mount Forest Cemetery

 When you purchase a grave in the Mount Forest cemetery, you do not actually purchase the property, you purchase the right to be interred in the grave or columbarium niche you have selected.
 By purchasing interment rights you also ensure that the property is protected and cared for now and in the future.

-Full size grave spaces, 3.5' wide x 12' length provide for the interment of one casket, or full size burial and one additional cremated remains.
+Full size grave spaces, 3.5' wide x 12' length provide for the interment of one casket, or full size burial and two additional cremated remains.
 Families can purchase rights for one, two, three, four or more graves side by side.

 The Mount Forest cemetery has three columbarium's with 48 niches each.
 Currently, niches are being sold in the new third columbarium.
 Each niche holds two cremation urns and is constructed of solid granite.